zcharz/zcharz/README.md

-### Hey there!
+### Hey there! 🌊

 I'm currently:
-- Working on AI and fullstack research at University of California - Irvine
+- 🤖 Working on AI and fullstack research at University of California - Irvine
-- Learning Svelte as a part of the Zotistics team at ICSSC
+- 💻 Learning Svelte as a part of the Zotistics team at ICSSC

-Check out my WIP website at https://zcharz.vercel.app/

-Let's get in touch - contact me at hellozhaocharlie@gmail.com
+Check out my WIP website at https://zcharz.vercel.app/ Let's get in touch!
+Contact me at hellozhaocharlie@gmail.com

 <!--
 **zcharz/zcharz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.